tsatn/cse15l-lab-reports/tsatn/week-3-lab-report.md

  ```

 4) The connection between the symptom and the bug.
 Why does the bug cause that particular symptom for that particular input?

+> Observing the error output message from the terminal, we can see that the test does not pass since values are not being swapped.
+> There are two bugs causing the program to fail on this test:
+>  The first one is that the program does not
+>  The second one is

 **Bug 2 ()**
 1) The failure-inducing input (the code of the test)